mismailzz/Multi-Master-HA-Kubernetes-Setup/README.md

-# Multi-Master-HA-Kubernetes-Cluster-Setup
+# Multi-Master-HA-Kubernetes-Cluster-Setup :computer:
 In this show, we will look into that how can we deploy the Multi-Master HA Kubernetes cluster on CentOS/Redhat.

 ## Little Background
 For just little background before going to run the commands on the nodes.
 Lets talk about the architechure for the cluster setup.
-For this setup, we have utilized the 8 Virtual Machines having RedHat 7.9 installed on it.
-The VMs are created on the VMware ESxi Hypervisor.
+In this setup, we have utilized the 8 Virtual Machines having RedHat 7.9 installed on it.
+The VMs are created on the VMware ESXi Hypervisor.
 The distribution of VMs are as following:

 1. 2 X HAProxy
 2. 3 X Master Nodes